3db/3db/docs_src/usage/quickstart.rst

     threedb_master $BLENDER_DATA backgrounds.yaml $RESULTS_FOLDER 5555

 In a separate terminal window, run the ``client``, which performs the rendering.
-To do so, first make sure that the threedb conda environment is activated and that the ``BLENDER_DATA`` variable is properly set
+To do so, first make sure that 3DB's conda environment is activated and that the ``BLENDER_DATA`` variable is properly set.

 .. code-block:: bash

     conda activate threedb
+    cd blog_demo
-    export BLENDER_DATA=blog_demo/data/backgrounds
+    export BLENDER_DATA=data/backgrounds

-Then run 1 client using the following line of code:
+Then run 1 client (you can run multiple clients in parallel to speed up the rendering) using the following line of code:

 .. code-block:: bash

     threedb_workers 1 $BLENDER_DATA 5555

-In general, you can run multiple clients in parallel if you want to perform the renders more quickly.

 A few seconds later, you will have your first results in ``results/``!
 You can explore the results in a web interface by running: